‘Total devastation’: Hurricane slams parts of the Bahamas

 “Don’t tough it out.
 Get out,” said U.S. Federal Emergency Management Agency official Carlos Castillo.

-In the Bahamas, Red Cross spokesman Matthew Cochrane said more than 13,000 houses, or about 45% of the homes in Grand Bahama and Abaco, were believed to have been severely damaged or destroyed.
+In the Bahamas, Red Cross spokesman Matthew Cochrane said more than 13,000 houses, or about 45% of the homes on Grand Bahama and Abaco, were believed to be severely damaged or destroyed.
 U.N. officials said more than 60,000 people on the hard-hit islands will need food, and the Red Cross said some 62,000 will need clean drinking water.

-“What we are hearing lends credence to the fact that this has been a catastrophic storm and a catastrophic impact,” he said.
+“What we are hearing lends credence to the fact that this has been a catastrophic storm and a catastrophic impact,” Cochrane said.

 Lawson Bates, a staffer for Arkansas-based MedicCorps, flew over Abaco and said: “It looks completely flattened.
 There’s boats way inland that are flipped over.
 It’s total devastation.”

-The Red Cross authorized a half-million dollars for the first wave of disaster relief, Cochrane said.
-And U.N. humanitarian teams stood ready to go into the stricken areas to help assess the damage and the country’s needs, U.N. spokesman Stéphane Dujarric said.
+The Red Cross authorized $500,000 for the first wave of disaster relief, Cochrane said.
+And U.N. humanitarian teams stood ready to go into the stricken areas to help assess damage and the country’s needs, U.N. spokesman Stéphane Dujarric said.
 The U.S. government also sent a disaster response team.

 Abaco and Grand Bahama islands, with a combined population of about 70,000, are known for their marinas, golf courses and all-inclusive resorts.
-To the south, the Bahamas’ most populous island, New Providence, which includes the capital city, Nassau, and has over a quarter-million people, suffered little damage.
+To the south, the Bahamas’ most populous island, New Providence, which includes the capital city of Nassau and has over a quarter-million people, had little damage.

 The U.S. Coast Guard airlifted at least 21 people injured on Abaco.
-Rescuers also used jet skis to reach some people as choppy, coffee-colored floodwaters reached roofs and the tops of palm trees.
+Choppy, coffee-colored floodwaters reached roofs and the tops of palm trees.

 “We will confirm what the real situation is on the ground,” Health Minister Duane Sands said.
 “We are hoping and praying that the loss of life is limited.”